sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/normal_factor.md

 Theorem 9.2 is also true; that is, if the correspondence $aHbH = abH$ defines a group operation on the set of left cosets of $H$ in $G$, then $H$ is normal in $G$.

-It is crucial to understand that when we factor out by a normal sub- group H, what we are essentially doing is defining every element in H to be the identity.
+It is crucial to understand that when we factor out by a normal subgroup H, what we are essentially doing is defining every element in H to be the identity.

 Also remember that the order of the factor group is $|G|/|H|$